redbullmaxstrength/theblockchainboy.github.io/_posts/1880-09-04-crack-dealers.markdown

 *A few acceptable laws

-To protect  our future and the future of the industry we need to adopt a policy of if you see something say something.
 As engineers that work with this technology we need to be like the scientists in Germany who **refused** to make poison gas.
 We need to be able to state:

 "No I don't want your money if there is blood on it"